Faculty Offer Solutions

 Lisa Graham McMinn

-Professor of Sociology, author of upcoming book Walking Gently
+Former professor of sociology, author of book Walking Gently

 “Climate change is irrefutable now,” McMinn said.
 “The scientific community is not divided on this.
 It will require some sacrifice, but Christians will be more ahead of the curve because sacrifice is something we are familiar with.
 Some things are as simple as using efficient light bulbs or using less air conditioning.”